*/ ?>

 History

-The History Of The Land Of Israel podcast has the guts to survey the most provocative historical narrative in the world.
-Israel is a country of immense religious significance.
+The Histories of the Holy Land Podcast has the guts to survey the most provocative historical narrative in the world.
+Israel and Palestine is a land of immense religious significance.
 Everyone has an opinion on it.
 But what is the true story of this beautiful but contested country?
 From the dinosaurs to the hi-tech era, we will chronologically survey the history of the land.
 The podcast will provide the only complete and factual narrative out there.
-So, join us for the History Of The Land Of Israel podcast.
-Read More
+So, join us.

-The History Of The Land Of Israel podcast has the guts to survey the most provoc Read More
+The Histories of the Holy Land Podcast has the guts to survey the most provocati Read More

 History